openplotter/docs/description/how_to_collaborate.rst

 **Guidelines**

 - We will no longer maintain translations, just the source in English.
 We tried but we failed.
-This project is too much dynamic and even maintaining this docs is a hard job.
+This project is too much dynamic and even maintaining this documentation is a hard job.
 Translators coordination is not an option either.
 We are going to do what OpenCPN does, schematic and concise documentation just for reference.
 We do not want manuals, tutorials or detailed "How-to's".
 That makes people free to generate their detailed manuals, tutorials or videos for newbies in their language.
 That works for OpenCPN so let's try.

 - Remember, this is a reference book, not a tutorial.
 Be brief and concise.